ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 The first action made by the unauthorized user is an HTTP `GET` request to the root endpoint `"/"`, which is received by the *Public* object (containing the two classes `Public.cshtml` and `Public.cshtml.cs`).
 This is followed with a `GetCheeps(PageNumber)` call to *ChirpInfrastructure* to get the necessary Cheeps to display on the Public Timeline.
 The integer variable `PageNumber` is transported all the way to *ChirpDBContext* which uses it to ensure only the correct 32 Cheeps are saved and returned.
 After *ChirpInfrastructure* has received the `GetCheeps(PageNumber)` call, it calls a method on itself `ReadCheeps(PageNumber)` from which the call to make Cheep Data Transferable Objects (CheepDTOs) in `ChirpDBContext` begins.
 Finally, *ChirpDBContext* accesses `chirp.db` to get the relevant data before it is all sent back through the objects.

-[^userStatus]: The report task description used the word "unauthorized" to likely describe "a user who is not logged in (has not received extra authorization)", even though it could also be interpreted as "a user who does not have the authority to access the webpage (no authorization at all)".
-While the last interpretation could also be a fun diagram to look at, we went with the first interpretation as that is what the course material (Andrew Lock, *ASP.NET Core in Action* (Shelter Island: Manning Publications Co.
-2023)) seem to suggest.
+[^userStatus]: We have interpreted "unauthorized user" as a user who is not logged in (has not received extra authorization)".

 ### Sequence Diagram of Authorized User:
 The second diagram focuses on which changes occur in the program when a user has been authenticated (logged in).
 The total number of lifelines remains the same, although the *ChirpDBContext* lifeline has been absorbed into *ChirpInfrastructure* lifeline and the *Public* lifeline has been split into two, namely `Public.cshtml` and `Public.cshtml.cs`.
 Note that although the latter object is shown to occur first, the two objects are started concurrently.